poengAlex/handy-browser-extension/README.md

 # Handy browser plugin
+Enables playing videos in sync with a Handy for supported sites and videos

 This plugin is in BETA.
 Code and functionality still need to be optimized.
 Please inspect and review any security/privacy issues you notice.